SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 In this workshop, we will use a custom Slicer with SlicerMorph extension and some modifications to existing modules.
 You can download it for Mac and Windows from: http://download.slicermorph.org.
 If you are a linux user, there is a PDF in the same URL that recounts the steps you need to do to obtain a customized SlicerMorph for Linux.

-Except for our geometric morphometrics modules, there is no difference between Slicer and SlicerMorph.
+Except for our geometric morphometrics modules, there is no functional difference between Slicer and SlicerMorph.
 We pre-bundle our tools and some useful other extensions with SlicerMorph so that installation steps are easier for you and you can immediately begin working with your data.
 Also, we test our tools more extensively against the Slicer version we customize.
 This makes sure that any development changes to the 3D Slicer does not break our functionality.
 We plan to update SlicerMorph in six months cycles so that the new futures added to Slicer are also incorporate to SlicerMorph.

+Another benefit of SlicerMorph is that it is a portable installation.
+You can copy the root folder of the SlicerMorph to a USB drive and run from it on a new computer without having to install on it.

 ## General Application Window and UI
 Related [wiki](https://www.slicer.org/wiki/Documentation/4.10/SlicerApplication/MainApplicationGUI).